Examples of Inclusions in the Valuation of Goods and Services

 • When Value of Services is in the Case of a Pure Agent

-The legal work related to Company B is being handled by Firm A. In addition to its service costs, A also receives from B the approval and registration fees for the company name that were paid to the Registrar of the Companies.
-Therefore, B must pay the costs assessed by the company’s Registrar for both name approval and registration.
+Firm A handles the legal work for Company B. In addition to charging for its services, Firm A collects approval and registration fees for the company name, which it pays to the Registrar of Companies on behalf of Company B. Therefore, B must pay the costs assessed by the company’s Registrar for both name approval and registration.

 Meanwhile, A is just paying those fees as a pure agent.
 As a result, A’s reimbursement for these costs is a payout rather than a component of the supply value that A provided to B.